scunning1975/collegio-carlo-alberto/README.md

 This repository contains:

-- `/slides/` – Lecture slides for each day
-- `/code/` – Hands-on Stata and R code
+- `README.md` – This file
 - `/data/` – Sample datasets used during exercises
-- `README.md` – This file
+- `/labs/` – Various-labs with Stata and R code
+- `/notes/` – Miscellaneous notes from class throughout the week
 - `/references/` – Additional readings and papers
-- `/notes/` – Miscellaneous notes from class throughout the week
+- `/slides/` – Lecture slides for each day (sometimes updated so always redownload each day)

 ---